Dana Chidekel, PhD

 How do I prepare my child for the test?

-The capacities and processes that contribute to IQ are, for lack of a better word, natural to the child.
-IQ tests measure relatively little content, and that content is something that gifted children naturally acquire as a function of the curiosity and capacity to make connections that are a part of being gifted.
+The capacities that contribute to IQ are natural to the child.
+IQ tests measure relatively little content.
+And gifted children naturally acquire that content as a function of the curiosity and capacity to make connections that are a part of being gifted.
 The only preparation for an IQ test is a good night’s sleep and breakfast (or lunch).

-Can my child practice ahead of time to get a higher score?
+Can my child practice to get a higher score?

 No, there is nothing to practice.